digitalearthafrica/deafrica-training-workshop/README.md

   * Project at: https://readthedocs.org/projects/digital-earth-africa-workshop/
 * 	GitHub Actions:
   * Pull Request: make sure it builds, failing on warnings
-  * To be disabled soon: ~Commits to `master` branch: Builds docs, pushed to `gh-pages` branch for publishing to https://digitalearthafrica.github.io/deafrica-training-workshop/~

 ### PDF generation without latex
 * To install: `pip install rinohtype`